Differences Between WordPress vs Blogger

 What is WordPress?

-WordPress is an open source, the most popular software tool for creating websites and blogs.
-In a common way, it is the best software tool which is easier and powerful for blogging and content management system (CMS).
-Even if you don’t how to create a website, no issue at all as with WordPress users don’t need to know any programming or designing skills because WordPress has thousands of themes which can be used to the creation of website and content management.
+WordPress was created as a standalone project in the year 2003 later it becomes open source and is contributed by the developer’s community.
+As WordPress is standalone software we need to install on a web server then only we can use it to building and content management of the website.
+Even if you don’t how to create a website, no issue at all as with WordPress users don’t need to know any programming or designing skills because WordPress has thousands of themes that can be used to the creation of website and content management.
 To use WordPress we don’t need to install any software as WordPress runs online and can be modified from anywhere with internet access and save your changes.
 WordPress doesn’t have limitations or rules to host your website; you can host your WordPress website at any hosting provider.
-At present, nearly 27 percent of websites available over the internet is built on WordPress.
-WordPress was created as a standalone project in the year 2003 later it becomes open source and being contributed by the developer’s community.
-As WordPress is standalone software we need to install on a web server then only we can use it to building and content management of the website.
+At present, nearly 27 percent of websites available over the internet are built on WordPress.

 What is Blogger?

 Blogger is a blog publishing platform started in 1999 by Pyra Labs and later acquired by Google in 2003.
-Blogger has two parts Blogger and BlogSpot where Blogger is a free blog publishing platform and BlogSpot is a free domain service provider.
 As Google owns it most of the Google features comes as default with Blogger such as Analytics, Ad sense, and Adwords.
-Blogger advantage is that new bloggers can opt for Blogger as it is free with a user-friendly interface, a lot of free templates and users can customize the templates as they needed.
+Blogger’s advantage is that new bloggers can opt for Blogger as it is free with a user-friendly interface, a lot of free templates, and users can customize the templates as they needed.
 They can upgrade their blog easily and there won’t be any downtime of the blog unless there is an attack by hackers.
-Blogger provides an ability to add multimedia in posts with no limit on storage space.
+Blogger provides the ability to add multimedia in posts with no limit on storage space.
 We can access the blogger via Mobile Apps, Email, and SMS.
-By default blogs are hosted by Google at blogspot.com subdomain for free, if the user opts for premium services then its hosts in the different subdomain with all options.
+By default blogs are hosted by Google at blogspot.com subdomain for free, if the user opts for premium services then its hosts in a different subdomain with all options.

 Key Differences Between WordPress vs Blogger

-- Blogger is free to use other than buying storage on Google Drive whereas WordPress has plans such as basic, premium, business etc.
+- Blogger is free to use other than buying storage on Google Drive whereas WordPress has planned such as basic, premium, business, etc.

 - In WordPress, we can do self-hosting using WordPress script whereas in Blogger it is not possible for self-hosting as it doesn’t allow.